leyume/AirBnB_clone_v3/README.md

-# AirBnB Clone
+# AirBnB Clone - The Console
-The initial stage of the Holberton School's AirBnB project focuses on fundamental concepts of advanced programming and introduces a console.
-The objective of the project is to deploy a server that replicates the AirBnB website (HBnB).
-During this stage, a command interpreter is developed to oversee object management for the website.
+The console is the first segment of the AirBnB project at Holberton School that will collectively cover fundamental concepts of higher level programming.
+The goal of AirBnB project is to eventually deploy our server a simple copy of the AirBnB Website(HBnB).
+A command interpreter is created in this segment to manage objects for the AirBnB(HBnB) website.

 #### Functionalities of this command interpreter:
-* Create a new object, i.e a new User or a new Place
+* Create a new object (ex: a new User or a new Place)
-* Get an object from a file, a database etc...
+* Retrieve an object from a file, a database etc...
-* Perform operations on objects (count, get stats, and so on)
+* Do operations on objects (count, compute stats, etc...)
-* Update object attributes
+* Update attributes of an object
 * Destroy an object

 ## Table of Content